thelastpickle/reaper-site/content/docs.md

 for each keyspace.
 Cluster keyspaces are monitored based on a configurable frequency, so that adding or removing a keyspace will result in adding / removing the corresponding scheduled repairs.

+`repairManagerSchedulingIntervalSeconds`:

+Controls the pace at which the Repair Manager will schedule processing of the next segment.
+Reducing this value from 30s (default) to a lower value can speed up fast repairs by orders of magnitude.

+`jmxConnectionTimeoutInSeconds`:

+Controls the timeout for establishing JMX connections.
+The value should be low enough to avoid stalling simple operations in multi region clusters, but high enough to allow connections under normal conditions.
+The default is set to 5 seconds.

 Notice that in the *server* section of the configuration, if you want to bind the service to all interfaces, use value "0.0.0.0", or just leave the *bindHost* line away completely.
 Using "*" as bind value won't work.

 ## Multi-DC

-For security reasons, it is possible that Reaper will be able to access only a single DC nodes through JMX.
+For security reasons, it is possible that Reaper will be able to access only a single DC nodes through JMX (multi region clusters for example).
-The `allowUnreachableNodes` parameter in `cassandra-reaper.yaml` must then be set to true in order for Reaper to control the repair process through the reachable nodes only.
-Limitations of this setup are:

-* All keyspaces must be replicated on the reachable DC using NetworkTopologyStrategy
-* Reaper won't be able to check the unreachable DC nodes for pending compactions or running repairs, which disables repair overload prevention

-Leaving *allowUnreachableNodes* to false will prevent all repair sessions once a single node from the cluster is unreachable
+In the case where the JMX port is accessible (with or without authentication) from the running Reaper instance only to the nodes in the current DC, it is possible to have a multiple instances of Reaper running in different DCs.

+This setup works **with Apache Cassandra as a backend only**.
+It is unsuitable for memory, H2 and Postgres.

+Reaper instances will rely on lightweight transactions to get leadership on segments before processing them.
+Reaper checks the number of pending compactions and actively running repairs on all replicas before processing a segment.
+The `datacenterAvailability` setting in the yaml file controls the behavior for metrics collection :

+* `datacenterAvailability: ALL` requires direct JMX access to all nodes across all datacenters.
+* `datacenterAvailability: LOCAL` requires jmx access to all nodes in the datacenter local to reaper.
+If Reaper instances exist in remote datacenters, metrics can be collected asynchronously through the Cassandra storage (not mandatory).
+* `datacenterAvailability: EACH` means each datacenter requires at minimum one reaper instance which has jmx access to all nodes within that datacenter.
+Metrics from nodes in remote datacenters must be collected through the Cassandra storage backend.
+If all metrics aren't available, the segment will be postponed for later processing.

 ## Rest API